 Get in on a fantastic science experience this year by registering a group of students for a station-based, hands-on learning day led by experts in areas important to our environment such as clean water, healthy soil and climate change.
 Students will be able to try out scientific equipment and get informed and inspired towards careers in environmental science, biology and more.

-Arctic Science Day is made possible through the in-kind donation of time, equipment and skills from scientists and graduate students from the University of Manitoba: Centre for Earth Observation Sciences, ArcticNet and Fisheries and Oceans Canada.
+Arctic Science Day is made possible through the in-kind donation of time, equipment and skills from research scientists and graduate students from the University of Manitoba: Centre for Earth Observation Sciences, ArcticNet and Fisheries and Oceans Canada.

-Thursday, March 7, 2019
+Thursday, March 5, 2020

 FREE - transportation not included